Is Ikea ethical?

-IKEA scores our best rating for supply chain management, and was working with a number of NGO's to improve this further.
+IKEA scores our worst rating for supply chain management although it was meant to be working with a number of NGO's to improve this.

 The company did however have operations in several countries regarded by Ethical Consumer as oppressive regimes.
 These included China, Russia, India, Vietnam and Thailand.
 The IKEA website also had links to the company's websites in different countries including Israel, Jordan and Saudi Arabia.